 Market cap is simply the market price times the number of coins or tokens that are available for the respective cryptocurrency at the time.
 However this is not the whole picture.

-Ethereum also has the largest number of dapps on its platform.
-This means that the value of Ethereum is the value of the Ethereum network plus everything else built on it which it the majority of the crypto economy.
+Ethereum also has the largest number of Dapps on its platform.
+This means that the value of Ethereum is the value of the Ethereum network plus the value of everything else built on top of it which it the majority of the crypto economy.

 Some major competitors to Ethereum have risen such as Cardano, Polkadot, Avalanche, Cosmos and Solana.
 All are still in their early stages.
 I’ll tell you more about these later.

 By the way, I’ll let you in on a secret.
 You can build up your knowledge of crypto alt coins and DeFi by reading the articles on this site.
 To stay up to date you can sign up for my newsletter and follow me on Twitter where my Twitter handle is @lementalcrypto.

 Very often people use Ether and Ethereum interchangeably to refer to the currency.

 With the launch of the Ethereum network it became very easy for developers to mint their own coins.
 There is a smart contract in Ethereum called ERC-20 which allows you to do this.

 With a few lines of code a group of developers could issue a new coin, give it a random name and accept Ether in return for it.
 The issuance of such coins was called an Initial Coin Offering (ICO).